dariatisch/SPINE/docs/README.md

 ## Research Incubators on perceptions of wealth (inequality)

-The  Spring School on perceptions of wealth inequality (SPINE) shall take place March 17 – March 28, 2025.
+The  Spring School on perceptions of wealth inequality (SPINE) shall take place: